semuconsulting/pysbf2/README.md

 ---
 ## <a name="knownissues">Known Issues</a>

-1. The following SBF message types are not yet implemented (mainly because definitions are not currently in the public domain or are unresolved):
+1. The following SBF message types are not yet implemented (mainly because definitions are not currently in the public domain):
     1. Meas3CN0HiRes
     1. Meas3Doppler
     1. Meas3MP